 Guardrails are usually necessary for steeper highway embankment slopes.
 Guardrail posts usually can be installed in their standard manner (i.e. drilling or driving) through geosynthetic reinforcements.
+Special wedge shaped shoes can be used to facilitate installation.
 This does not significantly impair the overall strength of the geosynthetic and no adjustments in the design are required.
-Metallic reinforcements may require special consideration, such as installation of post during backfilling or use of cantilever type guardrail systems.
+Alternatively, post or concrete form tubes at post locations can be installed during construction.
+Either this procedure or cantilever type guardrail systems are generally used for metallic reinforcement.

 Impact traffic load on barriers constructed at the face of a reinforced soil slope is designed on the same basis as an unreinforced slope.
-The traffic barrier may be designed to resist the overturning moment in accordance with Article 2.7. of 1992 AASHTO Standard Specifications for Highway Bridges or as addressed in the 1989 AASHTO Roadside Design Guide.
+The traffic barrier may be designed to resist the overturning moment in accordance with Article 2.7 in Division I of AASHTO Standard Specifications for Highway Bridges (1996 through 2000 interims) or as addressed in the 1989 AASHTO Roadside Design Guide, and will be covered in detail in Chapter 7.